waynexw/Download-n-backup/README.md

 # VOA download and publishing platform Project
-Download, edit and broadcast the Stream Media Data of WORDS AND THEIR STORIES or VIDEOS. / such as VOA in video-share platforms automatically.
+Download, edit and broadcast the Stream Media Data of WORDS AND VIDEOS. / such as VOA in video-share platforms automatically.